GuyMaron/TwitchAPI/README.md

 ## Getting Started

-To get started with the project, you'll need to set up your environment variables.

-### Prerequisites

 Make sure you have the following:

-- Node.js and npm installed
 - A Twitch account to obtain your client ID and token

 ### Setup Instructions